pola-rs/polars-book/user_guide/src/howcani/combining_data/joining.md

 {{#include ../../outputs/combining_data/df_asof_join.txt}}
 ```

 If you want to make sure that only quotes within a certain time range are joined to the trades you can specify the `tolerance` argument.
-In this case we want to make sure that the last preceding quote is within 5 minutes of the trade.
+In this case we want to make sure that the last preceding quote is within 1 minute of the trade so we set `tolerance = "1m"`.
 ```python
 {{#include ../../examples/combining_data/combining_data_examples.py:112:112}}
 print(df_asof_tolerance_join)